mikoprn/chrisxyz/README.md

 This project still not finish yet, there's a couple issue:
 - Pagination didn't work, maybe because some typo in the code that I type.
 - Decpricated in Astro.glob, so next time need to fix it.
+- RSS feed in page route displayed 404, next will fix it.

 -------------------------------------------------------------------------